novateams/nova.core/nova/core/roles/outline/README.md

 ## Public folders in the private bucket

-Outline wants to store and show user profile picures under **bucketname/public/** and some other avatars under **bucketname/avatars/**.
+Outline wants to store and show user profile pictures under **bucketname/public/** and some other avatars under **bucketname/avatars/**.
 Since we have locked down our bucket to be private, we have to add anonymous access rules under the bucket configuration (readonly access)

 ```shell